Daniel-Mietchen/events/JupyterCon-2020.md

 ## Outline

 *This is a self-contained statement that summarizes the objective of the proposal, its outline, central thesis, and key takeaways.
 After reading the description, the audience should have an idea of the overall presentation and what they will learn.
 The description should also make clear what background knowledge is expected from the attendees.
 Include links to relevant source code, articles, videos, or other information that add context to your proposal.*

 This presentation is intended to (i) make the Jupyter community more familiar with current and potential usages of Jupyter in Wikimedia contexts, (ii) explore how Jupyter resources can become more findable and accessible by leveraging the reach of Wikimedia projects.
 It will be given based on https://github.com/Daniel-Mietchen/events/blob/master/JupyterCon-2020.md and does not assume any background knowledge other than a basic familiarity with Jupyter.

-This presentation is intended to (i) make the Jupyter community more familiar with current and potential usages of Jupyter in Wikimedia contexts, (ii) explore how Jupyter resources can become more findable and accessible by leveraging the reach of Wikimedia projects.
-It will be given based on https://github.com/Daniel-Mietchen/events/blob/master/JupyterCon-2020.md and does not assume any background knowledge other than a basic familiarity with Jupyter.